-- include the relevant accounting and disclosure requirements, and apply suitable accounting policies on a consistent basis - make judgements and estimates on a reasonable basis - state whether applicable accounting standards as set out in the FReM have been followed, and disclose and explain any material departures in the accounts

-- prepare the accounts on a going concern basis - confirm that the Annual Report and Accounts as a whole is fair, balanced and understandable and take personal responsibility for the Annual Report and Accounts and the judgements required for determining that it is fair, balanced and understandable
+- include the relevant accounting and disclosure requirements, and apply suitable accounting policies on a consistent basis - make judgements and estimates on a reasonable basis - state whether applicable accounting standards as set out in the FReM have been followed, and disclose and explain any material departures in the accounts - prepare the accounts on a going concern basis - confirm that the Governance Statement and Accounts as a whole is fair, balanced and understandable and take personal responsibility for the Governance Statement and Accounts and the judgements required for determining that it is fair, balanced and understandable

-DoF has appointed the Permanent Secretary as Accounting Officer of the Department.
-The responsibilities of an Accounting Officer, including responsibility for the propriety and regularity of the public finances under her stewardship, for keeping proper records and for safeguarding assets of the Department, are set out in Managing Public Money Northern Ireland (MPMNI).
+Department of Finance (DoF) has appointed the Permanent Secretary as Accounting Officer of the Department.
+The responsibilities of an Accounting Officer, including responsibility for the propriety and regularity of the public finances under his stewardship, for keeping proper records and for safeguarding assets of the Department, are set out in Managing Public Money Northern Ireland (MPMNI).